peatergripin/Lesson06-FirstAidQuizApp/README.md

 ## 🚀 Features

 - ✅ Reusable components
-- ✅ Props for dynamic content
-- ✅ FlatList for efficient rendering
-- ✅ Flexbox layout
+- ✅ Use of states
-- ✅ Clean and responsive UI
+- ✅ Varied kinds of media output

 ---